 giffgaff SIM only deals

-GiffGaff is very hard to beat on price – if you want to grab a cheap SIM card deal, this could be your best option.
-You can't argue with £5 a month.
-The cheap deals don't give you much of an allowance to play with, but if you just want to keep your phone going and available to use for calls and texts with the occasional bit of internet use outside of your home WiFi, GiffGaff is a strong offering.
+GiffGaff regularly offers some of the cheapest SIMO deals out there.
+They don't give you much of a data allowance to play with, but if you just want to keep your phone going and available to use for calls and texts with the occasional bit of internet use outside of your home Wi-Fi, GiffGaff is a strong offering.
 Look out for the T&Cs though as some of the big data deals throttle the speed after a few gig.

 View all giffgaff SIM only deals